-The accidental death of a young girl is so haunting to the killer in Prom Night 1980, that six years after the event, they strike out and seek vigilante justice.
-The killer embarks on a quest to make those involved with the incident pay for their perceived crimes.
-At first, the group of friends thinks someone is playing a sick prank but they quickly discover that it’s not a game when members of their posse begin to die violent deaths.
+The accidental death of a young girl is so haunting to the killer in Prom Night (1980), that six years after the event, he strikes out and seeks vigilante justice against the group of friends involved with the child’s untimely passing.
+The killer embarks on a quest to make those involved pay for their crimes.
+With their lives.

 The gore effects aren’t bad.
 They aren’t terribly convincing or groundbreaking but there is a decent amount of stage blood spilled, here and there.
-And some of the deaths are especially gory.
+And some of the deaths are particularly gory.

 In addition to boasting the kind violence that goes hand in hand with ‘80s slasher films, Prom Night 1980 also brings the requisite nudity.
 The flick doesn’t skimp on bare skin.
-The nudity in the film is completely unnecessary to the outcome of the film but its inclusion completes the formula that was used to make ‘80s horror movies: nudity + gore = high box office yield.
+The nudity in the film is completely unnecessary to the outcome but its inclusion completes the formula that was used to make ‘80s horror movies: nudity + gore = high box office yield.
 And the film managed to make about fifteen million dollars.
-Considering that its budget was less than two million, that isn’t a bad return on investment.
+Considering that its budget was less than two million, that isn’t a bad ROI.

 There are better slasher films.
 There are better Jamie Lee Curtis slasher films.
 But ultimately, Prom Night 1980 is still a classic and a staple of ‘80s horror cinema.
 It’s not a classic because it’s a particularly well-made movie.
 It’s a classic because it stars former scream queen Jamie Lee Curtis and features some awesomely bad disco dancing.
 In spite of its flaws, the film manages to be a nostalgic good time.